davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 Check if the worm gear of the motor is in contact with first gear of the roductor.

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Digital Output
+parent: ROBOTICS HARDWARE
 title: Robot Construction
 nav_order: 4
 ---